PayPal for ecommerce sites review

 - Simple set-up process.
 It’s quick and easy to set up a PayPal account and start receiving payments.

 - Convenient and easy to use.
 PayPal is a popular online payment method that shoppers all over the world are familiar with.
-It also makes it simple and straightforward to repatriate overseas sales revenue to New Zealand dollars.
+It also makes it simple and straightforward to repatriate overseas sales revenue to pound sterling.

 - Currency conversion fees.
-PayPal’s currency conversion fee of 2.5% increases the cost of converting foreign currency back into NZD.
+PayPal’s currency conversion fee of 2.5% increases the cost of converting foreign currency back into GBP.

 - Confusing fee structure.
 PayPal’s fee structure is quite complicated and can take a little while to wrap your head around.